hkfoster/kylefoster-site/articles/lets-get-this-sucker-out-the-door.md

 ---
-title: Let’s get this sucker out the door
+title: Let’s Get This Sucker Out the door
 date: 2019-12-23
 summary: Oh hi there!
 If you’re reading this, you probably know me personally or are a search bot.
 Welcome humans and robots alike.
 I’ve been tinkering around on the design of this site for a good while now…
 tags: